wpsharks/ubuntu-bootstrap/README.md

 #### Step 5: Confirm it is Working!

-- Open <http://my.vm>.
-You should see a WordPress installation page.
 - Open <https://my.vm>.
 You should get an SSL security warning.
 Please bypass this self-signed certificate warning and proceed.
-You should again see the WordPress installation page.
+You should then see the WordPress installation page.
 SSL is working as expected!

-  _The URL <http://my.vm> is not working?_
+  _The URL <https://my.vm> is not working?_

   _Try flushing your DNS cache.
 Each time you `vagrant up`, a new IP is generated automatically that is mapped to the `my.vm` hostname.
 If you are working with multiple VMs, you might need to flush your DNS cache to make sure your system is mapping `my.vm` to the correct IP address.
 See: <http://jas.xyz/1fmAa4P> for instructions on a Mac._